Botryococcus braunii: Ongoing research

-Due to the burgeoning interest in alternatives to fossil fuels, research on Botryococcus braunii has increased.
-In April 2017, Dr. Tim Devarenne of Texas A&M University (TAMU) announced the DNA sequencing of the genome of Bb had been completed.
+In April 2017, Tim Devarenne of Texas A&M University (TAMU) announced the DNA sequencing of the genome of B. braunii had been completed.
 A year earlier, in 2016, Dr. Devarenne's team at TAMU discovered the enzyme responsible for creating the Bb oil, known as lycopadiene.
 The enzyme is known as lycopadiene synthase, or LOS, is capable of making several types of oils.
 Devarenne suggested that the LOS gene might be might be implanted in other algae with faster metabolism, in order to speed up production of the oil.